renatoathaydes/dartle-website/source/processed/dartle-overview.md

 that can become difficult to manage.

 Let's do something better.
-We can still list the C source files explicitly in the build file, so that it's clear to everyone what we expect the build to compile.
+We can still list the C source files explicitly in the build file, so that it's clear to everyone what is expected to be compiled (though as shown in the [Introduction](index.html), it's very easy to obtain every source file in a directory).
 But the output files should be computed from the sources to avoid mistakes.

 This can be done quite elegantly in Dart: